Galaxies and Cluster of Galaxies as Peak Patches of the Density Field: Galaxy and cluster data

 \section{Galaxy and cluster data}

 To assign a definte mass to galaxies and their dark matter halos and to galaxy clusters, we need to define an outer radius up to which the mass distribution in the systems is integrated.
-In an analysis of gravitational lensing around galaxies it is indicated that the mass of galaxies is distributed beyond the pseudovirial radius of galaxies, which was operationally defined as 200 times the mass of the critical density encircled by a sphere with this radius, $r_{200}$ (Masaki et al. 2012; hereafter MFY).
+In an analysis of gravitational lensing around galaxies it is indicated that the mass of galaxies is distributed beyond the pseudovirial radius of galaxies, which was operationally defined as the radius, $r_{200}$, which encircles a mass corresponding to 200 times the critical density (Masaki et al. 2012; hereafter MFY).
 The analysis indicates that the distribution of mass around galaxies is extended to a few Mpc, to the middle to neighbouring galaxies: there seems no boundary in the mass distribution.
 Also for galaxy clusters the mass profile continues to increase well beyond a radius of $r_{200}$; see e.g. Ettori et al. (2019).
-Therefore a common fiducial outer radius has to be adopted for the comparison of the galaxy and cluster matter density content.
+Since there is no clear, natural outer edge to these collapsed objects, a common fiducial outer radius has to be adopted for the comparison of the galaxy and cluster matter density content.
 Here we use $r_{200}$ in our further analysis, which approximately describes the boundary between the partly virialised material inside and the mostly infalling matter outside.